Lewis County Career & Tech Center

 For more information concerning classes and certifications contact:

-Mr. Brad Brammell, Principal
+Mr. Jeremy Ruckel, Principal

-Foster Meade Career & Tech Center
+Lewis County Career & Tech Center

 79 Lions Lane, P.O.
 Box 99, Vanceburg, KY 41179